ModHiFi: Identifying High Fidelity predictive components for Model Modification: Experiments

 \subsection{\texorpdfstring{Class Unlearning Experiments: \labelcref{questionDimeU}}{Class Unlearning Experiments: Q4}}

 \paragraph{Baselines and Metrics} We report the forget and retain accuracy averaged across 10 classes of the CIFAR10 dataset on ResNet-50 and Swin-T models.
-We benchmark against Gradient Ascent and \citet{jia2023model} which are both retraining-based technique for Unlearning.
+We benchmark against Gradient Ascent and \citet{jia2023model}, which are both retraining-based techniques for Unlearning.

-\paragraph{Unlearning Results} We report the results of our algorithm in \cref{tab:forgetc10}.
+\textbf{Unlearning Results} We report the results of our algorithm in \cref{tab:forgetc10}.
 To answer \labelcref{questionDimeU}, we observe that it is possible to perform unlearning \textbf{without finetuning} in a general editing framework \(10\times\) faster than our baseline.
 In \cref{app:unlearn:finetune}, we compare results with finetuning using synthetic and training data.
-We note that the results for Swin-Transformer without finetuning fail to achieve state of the art.
-However, as reported in \cref{app:unlearn:finetune}, we observe a drastic improvement with only 3 epochs of finetuning on synthetic samples.
-With 10 epochs of finetuning with our algorithm, we find that compared to \citep{jia2023model} (who use full training), our forget accuracy is superior when using synthetic samples, and both forget and remain accuracies are superior when using training samples.
+We note that the results for Swin-Transformer without finetuning fail to achieve the state of the art.
+However, as reported in \cref{app:unlearn:finetune}, we observe a drastic improvement with only three epochs of finetuning on synthetic samples.
+After 10 epochs of finetuning with our algorithm, we find that our forget accuracy is superior to that of \citep{jia2023model} (who use full training) when using synthetic samples.
+Both forget and remain accuracy are superior when using training samples.
 Experiments with VGG-19 are present in \cref{app:unlearn} where we make similar observations.